aboe026/gwent-oss/README.md

 _Note_: Source code for e2e tests must first be built with `yarn build` in `test/e2e`

+_Note_: To run a specific test, place a `.only` after the test/fixture

 This will start Gwent for you.
 To only run the tests (without starting Gwent), go to the `test/e2e` directory and run

 ```sh